 Why This Recipe?

-Like I mentioned earlier, this recipe is made so that it'll be easier and doable for everybody.
-Regardless if you're in Asian and surrounded by abundance of Asian ingredients, or you're just passionate about food and would love to try this dish that's so famous in countries like Malaysia.
+As I mentioned earlier, this recipe is made so that it'll be easier and doable for everybody.
+Regardless if you're in Asia and surrounded by an abundance of Asian ingredients, or you're just passionate about food and would love to try this dish that's so famous in countries like Malaysia.

 This rendang is different from the traditional rendang as it is simplified in 2 ways: